eslint/eslint/docs/src/rules/array-callback-return.md

 rule_type: problem
 ---

-Enforces return statements in callbacks of array's methods.

 `Array` has several methods for filtering, mapping, and folding.
 If we forget to write `return` statement in a callback of those, it's probably a mistake.
 If you don't want to use a return or don't need the returned results, consider using [.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) instead.